jelhub/scimgateway/README.md

 	        "totalResults": null
 	    };
 		...
-		callback(null, ret);
+		callback(error, ret);
 	});

 * callback(error, ret):
+error = null if OK, else error object
 ret.Resources = array filled with objects containing group displayName and id (displayName and id set to the same value) e.g [{"displayName":"Admins","id":"Admins"}, "displayName":"Employees","id":"Employees"}]
 ret.totalResults = if supporting pagination attribute should be set to the total numbers of elements (groups) at the endpoint else set to null

 ### getUser